areski/cdr-pusher/README.md

 FreeSWITCH mod_cdr_sqlite is used to store locally the CDRs prior being fetch and send by cdr_pusher: https://wiki.freeswitch.org/wiki/Mod_cdr_sqlite

-Some customization can be achieved by editing the config file `cdr-pusher.yaml` and by tweaking the config of Mod_cdr_sqlite `cdr_sqlite.conf.xml`, for instance if you want to send specific fields in your CDRs, you will need to change both configuration files and ensure that the custom field are properly stored in SQLite, then CDR-Pusher offer enough flexibility to push any custom field.
+Some customization can be achieved by editing the config file `cdr-pusher.yaml` and by tweaking the config of Mod_cdr_sqlite `cdr_sqlite.conf.xml`, for instance if you want to same custom fields in your CDRs, you will need to change both configuration files and ensure that the custom field are properly stored in SQLite, then CDR-Pusher offer enough flexibility to push any custom field.

 ## GoLint